Bronze vs Gold

 8. Easy to Clean

 No jewelry is made of pure, 24 karat gold, because it is so soft that it can easily be bent out of shape.
-Jewelry that is plated in gold or made of an alloy of gold (14k, 18k) are still soft and will wear down over time.
+Most jewelry is made of an alloy of gold (14k, 18k) and other metals, but are still comparably soft and will wear down over time.
 Bronze is hard - it will take a lot more to break a piece made in bronze, or for a stone to fall out.
-Bronze jewelry is likely to last a lot longer without needing repair.
+Bronze jewelry is likely to last a lot longer without needing repair and is less likely to get scratched or bent out of shape.

 10. Jewelry Made with Recycled Metals